Needle Exchange: Find a Program

 Additionally, these programs can prevent new HIV and viral hepatitis infections.
 With 1 in 3 young adult (aged 18-30) intravenous drug users having hepatitis C, stopping this epidemic is incredibly important.4 A study found that once Washington, D.C. lifted a ban on needle exchange programs, 120 HIV cases related to IV drug use were prevented, saving $45.6 million in treatment costs.2

 Overdose also remains an inherent risk for intravenous drug users.
 In recent years, there have been drastic and devastating spikes in death rates associated with drug use.
-Needle exchange programs reduce overdose death rates by teaching drug users how to prevent and respond appropriately to drug overdose via naloxone treatment.4
+Needle exchange programs reduce overdose death rates by teaching individuals who use drugs how to prevent and respond appropriately to drug overdose via naloxone treatment.4

 The Food and Drug Administration (FDA) has approved naloxone administration for opioid overdoses.
-In its various forms, this medication can be injected or administered nasally and works by blocking opioid receptor sites and reversing the lethal effects associated with overdose.6 Because time is of the essence when a drug user is overdosing, it is vital that both professionals and loved ones understand how to use this medication to save someone’s life.
+In its various forms, this medication can be injected or administered nasally and works by blocking opioid receptor sites and reversing the lethal effects associated with overdose.6 Because time is of the essence when an individual is overdosing, it is vital that both professionals and loved ones understand how to use this medication to save someone’s life.

 Though some may believe that needle exchange programs essentially enable and promote more needles on the street, the opposite effect has been shown to happen.
 If people must turn in needles for new ones, there is a greater incentive to find discarded or used ones.
 Many programs track the number of needles returned.
 In many cases, they come close to or even exceed the number of needles distributed.2